zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs :heavy_check_mark: Flexible scale sets :heavy_check_mark: Uniform scale sets

 Ephemeral OS disks are created on the local virtual machine (VM) storage and not saved to the remote Azure Storage.
-Ephemeral OS disks work well for stateless workloads, where applications are tolerant of individual VM failures but are more affected by VM deployment time or reimaging of individual VM instances.
+Ephemeral OS disks disks are ideal for stateless workloads, where applications can tolerate individual VM failures but are sensitive to VM deployment times or the reimaging of individual VM instances.
 With Ephemeral OS disk, you get lower read/write latency to the OS disk and faster VM reimage.

 The key features of ephemeral disks are:

 - Designed for stateless applications.
 - Supported on all images - Marketplace, custom images, and [Azure Compute Gallery](./shared-image-galleries.md) (formerly known as Shared Image Gallery).
-- Provides the ability to fast reset or reimage virtual machines (VMs) and scale set instances to their original boot state.
+- Provides fast reimage to reset virtual machines (VMs) and scale set instances to their original boot state.
 - Offers lower latency, similar to a temporary disk.
 - Ensures no storage cost for operating system disks, as ephemeral OS disks are free.
-- Available in all Azure regions.
+- Supported in all Azure regions.

 Key differences between persistent and ephemeral OS disks: